adaatii/data-processing-challenge/README.md

 ### Docker

 > [!NOTE]
-> To run the project using Docker, you must have Docker installed on your machine.
+> 1. To run the project using Docker, you must have Docker installed on your machine.

-> [!NOTE]
+>
-> The accumulated precipitation script takes some time to run, so it is recommended to wait a while to see the results.
+> 2. The accumulated precipitation script takes some time to run, so it is recommended to wait a while to see the results.

-> [!NOTE]
+>
-> The containers are running in the background, so to stop them, it is necessary to stop the container `docker stop {container}`
+> 3. The containers are running in the background, so to stop them, it is necessary to stop the container `docker stop {container}`
 > and remove the container `docker rm {container}` or stop and remove using Docker Desktop.

 There are two ways to run the project using Docker: